-If you need to support an existing workflow that contains more than eight video wall regions (GFX channels), or if you need quick, offline creation of presets in the video wall designer - stay with the Dynamic Channels solution.
+If you need to support an existing workflow or if you need quick, offline creation of presets in the video wall designer, stay with the Dynamic Channels solution.

 Set up a Profile and Video Wall

 To get started, you will need a profile.
 A profile is a collection of playout resources.
 One profile may contain references to one or more physical video walls.